From the Chair:

 This is a very exciting time in the field of cerebrovascular disease.
 The rate of discovery of new diagnostic and therapeutics for stroke has never been greater.
 Come be a part of the International Stroke Conference (ISC) – connecting the world to stroke science.
-The 2015 conference will take place Feb 11 - 13, 2015, at Music City Center, located in downtown Nashville, Tennessee – one of The New York Times’ top 15 places to visit.
-On behalf of the American Stroke Association, a division of the American Heart Association, and the Stroke Council Program Committee, we welcome you to join us.
-The program emphasizes basic, clinical and translational sciences as they evolve toward a more complete understanding of stroke pathophysiology with the overall goal of developing more effective prevention and treatment.
+The 2016 conference will take place February 17 – 19, 2016 at the Los Angeles Convention Center, located in Los Angeles, California.
+On behalf of the American Stroke Association and the ISC Program Committee, we welcome you to join us.
+Our program emphasizes basic, clinical and translational sciences as they evolve toward a more complete understanding of stroke pathophysiology with the overall goal of developing more effective prevention, diagnosis and treatment.
 Stroke systems of care, quality and outcomes are also key parts of the conference.

-The 2015 program offers three separate pre-conference symposia: the State-of-the-Science Stroke Nursing Symposium; ISC Pre-Conference Symposium I: Stroke in the Real World: Working Man Blues: Challenges in Inpatient Stroke Care, which will focus on scientific advances in cerebrovascular disease while emphasizing their application in the real world; and the Student/Trainee and Early Career Pre-Conference Symposium II: Emerging Trends for Stroke Trials: Biomarkers, Adaptive Trial Design, Repair Trials, and New Endpoints.
-The main days of the ISC include compelling invited symposia; stimulating debates; provocative oral scientific abstract presentations; intriguing scientific abstract posters; and special lectures on recent advances and state-of-the-science technologies.
-This premier conference is intended for adult and pediatric neurologists; neurosurgeons; neuroradiologists and interventional radiologists; physiatrists; endovascular specialists; emergency medicine specialists; primary care physicians; hospitalists; nurses and nurse practitioners; rehabilitation specialists; physical, occupational, and speech therapists; and pharmacists.
+The 2016 program offers three specialized pre-conference symposia: the State-of-the-Science Stroke Nursing Symposium; the ISC Pre-Conference Symposium I: Stroke in the Real World: To Infinity and Beyond: Endovascular Therapy and Systems of Care which will focus on scientific advances in cerebrovascular disease while emphasizing their application in the real world; and the ISC 2016 Pre-Conference Symposium II for Students, Trainees and Early Career: The Nuts and Bolts of Pre-clinical Behavioral Testing in Animals.
+The main days of the ISC include invited symposia; debates; oral scientific abstract presentations; scientific abstract posters; and special lectures on recent advances and state-of-the-science technologies.
+This premier conference is intended for adult and pediatric neurologists; neurosurgeons; neurointerventionalists; neuroradiologists and interventional radiologists; physiatrists; endovascular specialists; emergency medicine specialists; primary care physicians; hospitalists; nurses and nurse practitioners; rehabilitation specialists; physical, occupational, and speech therapists; and pharmacists.
 Additionally, the ISC is just as much home for basic scientists, clinical scientists, stroke program coordinators, policy makers and public health officials who work in the stroke field.

-Please join us for the International Stroke Conference 2015 in exhilarating downtown Nashville, Tennessee, and be a part of this outstanding and illuminating experience.
+Please join us for the International Stroke Conference 2016 in exhilarating Los Angeles, California, and be a part of this exceptional and illuminating experience.
 We look forward to seeing you in February.